jerch/xkb-layouts/README.md

 - `navigator.keyboard.getLayoutMap()`\
   Chromium based browsers implement this experimental interface.
 It does not work reliable in tests, it shows slightly off characters or does not change the map at all from the layout switcher in the taskbar.
-Thus we don't rely on this at all.
+Thus we don't rely on this.

 - *Changing Keyboard Layout*\
   When the user switches the keyboard layout on OS side we cannot directly spot that.